parcel-bundler/website/src/languages/stylus.md

 Parcel supports [stylus](https://stylus-lang.com/) files out of the box by utilizing the `@parcel/transformer-stylus` plugin, under the hood this plugin uses the `stylus` npm package.

+In the default Parcel config the [PostCSS](/languages/postcss) transformation pipeline also gets run over the compiled Stylus file to ensure minification and css modules just work.

 ## Example Usage

 Importing stylus in JavaScript/TypeScript